rsvp/fecon235/README.md

 are positioned in the market.
 In contrast, an overview of asset prices is given in https://git.io/georet using geometric mean returns.

+In https://git.io/gold we make a conjecture that real gold prices is a stationary time-series bound by real interest rates.

 ### Useful modules ###